skip to content

 Registration of child sex offenders

-Under the Child Sex Offenders Registration Act 2006 (SA) registrable offenders have to report their personal details to the Commissioner of Police [ss 11 - 13].
+Under the Child Sex Offenders Registration Act 2006 (SA), certain offenders (known as registrable offenders) are required to report their personal details to police and are restricted from engaging in child-related work.

 Who is a registrable offender?